OrangeJedi/Aerial/README.md

 Download the latest release from [here](https://github.com/OrangeJedi/Aerial/releases)

-Extract the .zip file and navigate into the Aerial X.X.X folder

-Right click on aerial.scr and click on the install option

-Configure your screen saver settings in the pop up window

 ## Features
 * Cycles through a random video
 * Shows a different video on each connected screen